monicawidmann/monicawidmann.github.io/_pages/research.md

 ## Working Papers

-  Violating Impartiality: The United States Judiciary Governing the Market [Download paper here - Version 11/2020](https://www.dropbox.com/s/a2yi61hqsxq8ui8/draftNov2020.pdf?dl=0)
+  Violating Impartiality: The United States Judiciary Governing the Market

   Negotiating Sovereign Debt: The Choice for Incomplete Contracts